kitos9112/go-http-proxy/README.md

 - This tool is primarily for debugging and development purposes.
 It might not be suited for production-level traffic or security demands.
 - The proxy does not modify or interfere with the content of the traffic, it merely passes it along.
 This means it will not remove certain headers or modify request/response bodies.

-## Usage / Quickstart
+## Usage

-First, download the latest binary for your platform from the GitHub releases page.
-Then you can run the proxy with:

-By default, the proxy will start an HTTP server on port 8888.
 By default, the proxy will start an HTTP server on port 8888.

 ```bash
 ./go-http-proxy --help